-7. A consignment containing mixed species must be refused, disposed of in accordance with Article 12 of Regulation (EC) No 1069/2009 or sent to one of the destinations referred to in Chapter II, Section 8(4) of this Annex.
+10. A consignment containing mixed species must be refused, disposed of in accordance with Article 12 of Regulation (EC) No 1069/2009 or sent to one of the destinations referred to in Chapter II, Section 8(4) of this Annex.

-8. A consignment of animal by-products of porcine or poultry origin intended for the production of processed animal protein must be accompanied by a Certificate set out in Annex XV, Chapter 1b .’;
+11. A consignment of animal by-products of porcine or poultry origin intended for the production of processed animal protein must be accompanied by a Certificate set out in Annex XV, Chapter 1b or 1c.’;

 (b) Chapter II, Section 1, Table 2, row 1, in the second column ‘product’, the word “processed” is introduced before the word “frass” and “guano”

+(c) Chapter II, Section 1, Table 2, row 10, in the fourth column ‘Import and transit condition’ the wording is replaced as following:

+‘a) In the case of apiculture by-products intended for use in apiculture, other than beeswax in the form of honeycomb:

+(i) The apiculture by-products have been subjected to a temperature of – 12 °C or a lower temperature for a period of at least 24 hours; or

+(ii) In the case of beeswax, the material has been processed in accordance with any of the processing methods 1 to 5 or processing method 7, as set out in Chapter III of Annex IV, and or

+(iii) refined before importation into the Union.

+(b) In the case of beeswax, other than beeswax in the form of honeycomb, for purposes other than feeding to farmed animals, the beeswax has been refined or processed in accordance with any of the processing methods 1 to 5 or processing method 7, as set out in Chapter III of Annex IV before importation into the Union.

+(c) Chapter II, Section 1, Table 2, row 12, in the fourth column ‘Import and transit condition’ the wording is replaced as following:

+‘Dogchews made from hides and skins of ungulates or from fish, to a treatment sufficient to destroy pathogenic organisms (including salmonella); and the dogchews are dry.

+Dogchews made from animal by-products other than hides and skins of ungulates or from fish, to a heat treatment of at least 90°C throughout their substance.’

 (c) Chapter II, Section 1, Table 2, row 14, in the fifth column entitled ’Third countries list’, point (b) is replaced by the following: